ewohltman/kubecon2019/envoycon2019.md

 and the components reaching out to the control-plane to discover the services.

-They ran into issues with Kubernetes Pod scale up and down events, as well as the order of operations in which sidecars run, so they currently support a specific branch of Kubernetes with some fixes they need.
+They ran into issues with Kubernetes Pod scale up and down events, as well as the order of operations in which sidecars run, so they currently run a patched version of Kubernetes with some fixes they need.